Genki-S/ttnt/README.md

 ## Terminology

-- code-to-test mapping
+- test-to-code mapping
-    - mapping which maps code (file name and line number) to test cases the code affects on a given commit
+    - mapping which maps test (file name) to code (file name and line number) executed on that test run for a given commit
+    - this will be used to determine tests that are affected by changes in code
 - base commit
     - the commit to which the tests you should run will be calculated (e.g. the latest commit of master branch)
-    - this commit should have code-to-test mapping
+    - this commit should have test-to-code mapping
 - target commit
     - the commit on which you want to select tests you should run (e.g. HEAD of your feature branch)
-    - this commit does not have to have code-to-test mapping
+    - this commit does not have to have test-to-code mapping

 ## Current Status